 - An agreement not to file any papers in court without first informing the other party and the mediator.
 Taking one issue out of mediation for a court opinion does not always mean that the parties are unable to mediate their remaining issues, though it does tend to make it more difficult, simply because of the increase in conflict generated by adversarial motions or hearings.
 If an impasse is reached on an issue, there may ultimately be no recourse other than filing papers in court, but filing papers without full disclosure and without first making every effort to resolve the issue in mediation is antithetical to the collaborative spirit that is an integral part of the mediation process.

 Do you have questions about ground rules in mediation or about any other aspect of the process?
-Contact a family law mediator at Weinberger Mediation Center for a free consultation.
+Contact a family law mediator at Weinberger Mediation Center for an initial consultation.